-For example, messaging around wellness programs to help staff feel safe in using the resources, improving its use and effectiveness.
+For example, messaging around wellness programs to help staff feel safe in using the resources, improving its use and effectiveness

-Once messaging is established, increase communication and awareness of the wellness programs.
+Once messaging is established, increase communication and awareness of the wellness programs

 Lisa McKeown of Nonprofit HR writes, “increasing awareness for your organization’s EAP is good for business.
 Why is it beneficial for an employer to provide an EAP for their staff?
 Facing life’s everyday stressors can take a personal toll on individuals, even impacting work attendance and performance levels.
-We all face stress and manage it differently; in fact, a little stress is normal.
-But when it becomes apparent that an employee’s stressors are negatively impacting their presence and productivity, it may indicate the need for additional support.
+We all face stress and manage it differently; a little stress is normal.
+But when it becomes apparent that an employee’s stressors negatively impact their presence and productivity, it may indicate the need for additional support.
 Emphasizing your organization’s EAP keeps you a step ahead.”

 How do you measure the effects of workforce wellness programs?